eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 ## Adding Users

-Use the following procedure to configure one or more test users.
+Use the following procedure to configure a test user.

 Select `Users` in the left-hand menu and then `Add user` in the right-hand side: